adityaraj8811/Clustering-using-PyCaret/README.md

 # Clustering-using-PyCaret

-*Exploring the Comparative Performance of Clustering Algorithms with Diverse Pre-processing Techniques and Varied Cluster Counts across Multiple Evaluation Parameters
+*Exploring the Comparative Performance of Clustering Algorithms with Diverse Pre-processing Techniques and Varied Cluster Counts across Multiple Evaluation Parameters.
-From the Datasets library of PyCaret, 'Wine Quality' dataset was chosen for the comparative performance of different Clustering Algorithms with number of clusters = 3,4,5.
+From the Datasets library of PyCaret, 'Wine' dataset was chosen for the comparative performance of different Clustering Algorithms with number of clusters = 3,4,5.
-Clustering Algorithms used were - K Means, Hierarchical and Agglomerative Clustering*
+Algorithms that were employed for Clustering were - K Means, Hierarchical and Agglomerative Clustering*

 **Result Table**: